Liveshort/astroplant-camera-module/README.md

     :return: empty
     """
 ```
-Note here that the light channels actually use a helper object to make sure that typos don't happen.
+Note here that the light channels actually use a helper object to ensure consistency.
 All available channels can be found in the astroplant_camera_module/typedef.py file and are (at the moment of writing) as follows:
 ```python3
 class LC(object):
     """